eadewusic/Registration-Form/README.md

 # Sign Up Page
- Using Pure HTML and CSS, I built this Intro component with sign up form solution
+ Using Pure HTML, CSS and this CSS framework; Bootstrap, I built this Intro component with sign up form solution